JustTemmie/steam-presence/README.md

 **NOTE** the NON_STEAM_DISCORD_APP_ID and the DISCORD_APPLICATION_ID from earlier in the config file **CANNOT** be the same, because of how this script is coded, they can have the same name but if you want both to be called the same you must create two applications, with the same name

-Note: due to the names of non steam games being set by yourself, steam grid DB might have problems finding icons for the game, but if it's in their database, this script will fetch it
+**Note2**: due to the names of non steam games being set by yourself, steam grid DB might have problems finding icons for the game, but if it's in their database, this script will fetch it

 # Custom Game Overwrite
 if you want to display a game that isn't on steam, you can use the `CUSTOM_GAME_OVERWRITE` section.